 Employees helping communities

-Each year, we organise events across all our locations to raise funds for our global partnership with Save the Children.
-The amount raised by employees in India is utilised for improving healthcare of children in India.
-GSK matches funds contributed by employees across all countries and the matched funds are utilised for our global partnership, which aims to ‘Save One Million Children’s Lives’.
-This cause and partnership brings together all employees across all countries where GSK has a presence and we proudly call it ‘Orange United’.
+We recognise that there are colleagues who also wish to contribute financially for worthy social causes.
+For that purpose, we have partnered with Give India for our payroll giving programme.
+In addition, we organise events across all our locations to raise funds for our global partnership with Save the Children, which has a bold mission to ‘Save One Million Children’s Lives’.
+This cause and partnership brings together all employees across all countries where GSK has a presence and we proudly call it 'Orange United'.